arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Sunday 01/31/2021 21:31 (UTC)`.
+The last change was detected on `Monday 02/01/2021 00:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code